Why P2P Trading Became Dominant in Nigeria

 Monica process (one step, zero counterparty risk):

-2. Receive Naira in your bank account (5-40 minutes, free withdrawal)
+- Receive Naira in your bank account (under 60 seconds, free withdrawal)

 The Key Difference: With P2P, you are trusting a stranger with your money.
 With Monica, you are trusting a platform that has processed over 400 billion Naira for 500,000+ users, operates under SEC compliance, and has a documented track record.
 The risk profile is fundamentally different.
 Learn more about Monica's legitimacy and track record.